 Welcome to the BHS Parents Group!

-Digital Student Arts Showcases: Music Submissions Now Open
+Digital Student Arts Showcases

 The San Mateo County Office of Education presents a series of digital arts showcases that serve to highlight the incredible talent and creativity of students in TK-12th grade across the county.

+These showcases will feature student work in all five art forms: dance, theater, music, visual arts, and media arts.
 This project celebrates and uplifts student voices, fosters artistic expression, and provides a platform where students can share their work with the broader community.
 Through these showcases, we aim to inspire future artists and ensure that the arts remain a vital part of every student's educational experience.

 Explore each of the five categories, which include submission requirements, judging criteria, important dates, and other information for each showcase.